alsabbag/wumpus-prolog/README.md

 * pit_location/1,    % stores the pit location as a grid square (x,y co-ordinates)
 * time_taken/1,      % records the duration of the game (number)
 * score/1,           % records the current score (number)
-* visited/1,         % marks the grid squares already visited (boolean)
+* visited/1,         % records the number of grid squares visited
 * visited_cells/1,   % tracks the grid square co-ordinates (list of x,y co-ordinates)
 * world_size/1,      % stores the size of the grid (n x n squares)
 * wumpus_location/1, % stores the wumpus location (x,y co-ordinates)